 Team Marketing | 18.10.20

 What is Beet pulp?Beet pulp is a by-product of the sugar industry.
-Beet pulp is rich in fibre and is unique in its form as it is soluble fibre and highly digestible.
+Beet pulp is rich in fiber and is unique in its form as it is soluble fiber and highly digestible.
 Beet pulp is fermented in the large intestine of the horse similar to hay, pasture and chaff.
-However, since the fibre in beet pulp is soluble it is more readily digestible than pasture, hay or chaff.
-In fact, beet pulp provides digestible energy ranging between that of good quality hay and grains sourcing energy from soluble fibre as opposed to energy from starches and sugars.
+However, since the fiber in beet pulp is soluble it is more readily digestible than pasture, hay or chaff.
+In fact, beet pulp provides digestible energy ranging between that of good quality hay and grains sourcing energy from soluble fiber as opposed to energy from starches and sugars.
 Consequently, it is ideal for all equines, especially for horses where weight gain is desired as it increases the caloric content and energy density in the diet.

 The safe option

 When horses need additional calories in the diet, horse owners often feed grain.
 Grains, such as oats, maize and barley are digested in the small intestine of the horse.
 If too much grain is fed in a single meal it can result in undigested grain passing into the large intestine.
 Once in the large intestine, bacteria ferment the undigested grain potentially resulting in digestive and metabolic disorders such as colic and laminitis.
 Beet pulp avoids these potential digestive and metabolic issues as beet pulp is considered a super fiber – high calorie content and safe to feed.
 Beet pulp is ideal for horses that suffer from poor dentition due to its soft consistency once soaked, beet pulp provides horses that can’t chew hay or chaff with an adequate fiber source whilst maintaining body condition.

 Provides energy but low in GI